Frequently Asked Questions – Youth Programs

 Q: How much does the Urban Workshop Youth program cost?

-A: All of our program cost $800 per student.
-That includes the 12 week semester programs as well as the week long summer and winter camps.
+A: Each level of the program costs $800 per student.
+That applies to the 12 week semester programs as well as the week long summer and winter camps.
 The price includes all materials, the use of specialized tools as required, and the students get to keep all of the projects they make.
 So plan ahead and clear off a shelf to display their hard work!

 Q: How do I cancel or get a refund for an Urban Workshop Youth Program?